isomerpages/psd-goc/_get-started/It's easy to get started.md

 <p>Step 2: Schedule an appointment with an <a href="https://mylegacy.life.gov.sg/find-a-service/find-advance-care-plan-facilitator/" rel="noopener nofollow" target="_blank">ACP facilitator</a> to
 register your plan.
 You can meet your facilitator online or in person.</p>
 <h4>Will (2 hours to start)</h4>
-<p>decide what happens to your money, property and possessions after your
+<p>Decide what happens to your money, property and possessions after your
-deathMake an appointment or draft your own will.</p>
+death.
+Make an appointment or draft your own will.</p>
 <p></p>
 <p></p>
 <p></p>